What is a social enterprise?

 You will need to plan how you will manage this growth.
 Will you need more staff/volunteers?
 Will existing premises still be suitable?
 How will you finance this growth?

-Additionally, if you are looking to grow through the introduction of new products and services, you will need to determine, by research, if there is a market.
+If you are looking to grow through the introduction of new products and services, you will need to determine, by research, if there is a market.
 Online marketplaces are also worth a thorough investigation and can further the reach of your social enterprise considerably.
 Blue Patch is just one example of such a marketplace, promoting social enterprises within the low carbon economy, from ethical banks to tech companies.

 Without planning you can potentially risk what you have already achieved and the future of your enterprise.